snaphydroponics/user-guide.snaphydroponics.info/_en/authorized-resellers.md

 basic concepts in plant nutrition relevant to hydroponics vegetable production.

-SNAP Nutrient Solution for Hydroponics is developed, manufactured and sold at the Institute of Plant Breeding (IPB) of UPLB.
+SNAP Nutrient Solution for Hydroponics is developed, manufactured and sold at IPB-UPLB.

 For inquries:
 {% include ipb-address.html %}

-*[UPLB]: University of the Philippines Los Baños
+*[IPB-UPLB]: Institute of Plant Breeding, University of the Philippines Los Baños